-There’s a lot of pseudoscientific diets out there that have many of us stressing about the food we eat these days.
-There’s “detox” cleanses, the ever-so-popular keto diet and one of the hottest at the moment: intermittent fasting.
+So many pseudoscientific diets are out there these days, leaving many of us feeling stressed about the food we eat.
+There are “detox” cleanses, the ever-so-popular keto diet and one that just keeps going: intermittent fasting.

-Spatola explained going without calories for prolonged stretches of time can put your body into a state of ketosis, similar to that of the keto diet, in which fat is burned instead of sugar for energy.
-In other words, insulin plays a huge role in a way that when insulin levels drop so does your weight, cholesterol and blood sugar levels.
+Spatola explained that going without calories for prolonged stretches of time can put your body into a state of ketosis, similar to that of the keto diet, in which fat is burned instead of sugar for energy.
+This can lead to an increase in insulin sensitivity and decreased blood insulin levels.
+And, when insulin levels drop, so do your weight, cholesterol and blood sugar levels.

-But Spatola said intermittent fasting could be dangerous, especially if you’re prone to eating disorders.
+Additionally, Spatola said intermittent fasting could be dangerous — especially if you’re prone to eating disorders.